-What are self care letters?
+What are self-care letters?

 What types of letters can I write?

-Self care love letters:
+Self-care love letters:

 Letters to let go:

-How do I write a self care letter?
+How do I write a self-care letter?

-Some simple rules to follow if you decide to use this powerful healing tool:
+Here are some simple rules to follow if you decide to use this powerful healing tool: